 If you are not familiar with the practice of “kerbsiding”, it refers to browsing the bulk collections of junk, people put out the front of their house once a year as part of their local rubbish collection service.

-So this picture frame was an old framed Elvis poster someone had decided to chuck out.
+So this picture frame was originally an old framed Elvis poster someone had decided to chuck out.
 I ripped out the poster as soon as I picked it up.
+It was already torn.

 Large frames can also be sourced cheaply from your local thrift store or op shop.
 You could also use an old framed artwork or a large canvas, a piece of ply wood or MDF for this project.